Dolphin-Bunny/Repl.it-Minecraft-Server/README.md

 ## Advanced usage
 1. You can change the .env file entry called "hacker_plan" to "true" if you have the hacker plan on repl.it, but it is not required.
 2. You can change the "mc_version" .env file entry to the version you are using for your server.
-This will not change the version of server you are using, it is
+This will not change the version of server you are using, it is just displayed on the webpage.